marcopennekamp/lore/articles/typed-components.md

       ...
     }

 In this example, the time of the clock should not be the same as the time of the position.
 If `has` was transitive, a clock would have the type `Clock has Position has Time has Space`, even though the time is exclusive to the position in spacetime and not the time on the clock.
-Note that this also shows a problem with the `:`-operator, which needs to be addressed (TODO): When writing `clock:time`, we would expect it to give us the time that is on the clock, if we hadn't inspected the entity further.
-However, this will give us the time component of the clock entity in spacetime, which is an entirely different meaning.
-While this will most likely result in a type error if used in a calculation, since `Time` is a record type, it is still confusing to the programmer.

-Another argument on the transitivity question can be formulated with intersection types.
-Let's consider the example from the beginning of this section: `A has Part` vs. `A has Part has P1 has P2`.
-We have:

-<pre><code>A &#8745; Has[Part] = A &#8745; Has[Part &#8745; Has[P1] &#8745; Has[P2]]
-              &#8800; A &#8745; Has[Part &#8745; Has[P1] &#8745; Has[P2]] &#8745; Has[P1] &#8745; Has[P2]
-              = A &#8745; Has[Part] &#8745; Has[P1] &#8745; Has[P2]
-</code></pre>

-We can see that components of components will be nested inside the type argument of `Has`.
-This syntactic approach strongly suggests that `has` should not be transitive.

-At this point, we will dismiss the idea of a transitive has-relation.

-### The `:`-Operator

-### Component Dependencies

-A component should be able to require access to other components of the object it is attached to.

-    record Sprite requires Position {
-      mut image: Image
-    }

-### Adding and Removing Typed Components

-While adding components to and removing components from an entity can be achieved even with typed components, we can't update existing entity types at runtime to compensate for an added or removed component.
-However, behaviour such as this is exactly what we want to disallow with typed components **most of the time**.
-We don't want to accidentally pass an entity that does not have a Sprite to the `render(entity: Any has Position has Sprite)` function.
-If we use this code with our entity, surely we should not be able to remove the Sprite component.

-However, in some cases it is beneficial to have a more dynamic entity type.
-Maybe some entity only really has some component in certain cases.
-In that case, we also probably want functions that are only executed if the specific component is currently part of the entity.

-Solution: dynamic entity types, monads / syntactic support for runtime component resolution